knighttower/JsUtility/README.md

 **Parameters**

 -   `obj`: The object to log.

 **Return Value**

 -   None.
 Logs the object to the console.

-### select(selector: String, scope: Object) -> Element

-Selects a DOM element based on a given selector.

-**Parameters**

-- `selector`: The selector to search for.
-- `scope`: The scope to search in.

-**Return Value**

-- Returns the first element that matches the selector.

 ### proxyObject(object: Object) -> Proxy